Using gas safely

 Servicing gas appliances

 ESV and the Victorian Building Authority (VBA) recommend that all gas water heaters, space heaters and central heaters are serviced at least every two years by a qualified gasfitter to ensure they are working properly.

-The gasfitter must use a CO analyser to test for carbon monoxide spillage.
-Only use a registered or licensed gas fitter who has completed the Master Plumbers CO training course.
+The gasfitter must use a Carbon Monoxide (CO) analyser to test for carbon monoxide spillage.
+Only use a registered or licensed gas fitter who has completed the VBA / Master Plumbers CO training course.